What are the symptoms of ovarian cancer?

 The risk of developing ovarian cancer depends on a number of factors, including:

 - Age.
-Although younger women can also develop ovarian cancer, the risk does increase with age – around 80% of cases are diagnosed in women over 50.
-Most cases occur in women who have gone through the menopause.
+Although younger women can also develop ovarian cancer, the risk does increase with age.
+Around 80% of cases are diagnosed in women over 50.
+And most cases actually occur in women who have gone through the menopause.

 - Family history.
 Women with relatives, particularly close relatives, who have had ovarian cancer are more likely to develop the disease.

-- 21% of ovarian cancer cases in the UK are linked to lifestyle factors, including being overweight and smoking.
+- Lifestyle factors.
+21% of ovarian cancer cases in the UK are linked to lifestyle factors.
+These lifestyle risk factors include being overweight and smoking.

 Is there a test for ovarian cancer?

 Contrary to popular belief, a cervical smear test cannot detect ovarian cancer.
-In the first instance, a blood test to check your CA-125 levels is advised.
-In 90% of women with ovarian cancer CA-125 (a protein) levels will be raised, although it’s important to note that a raised level does not diagnose ovarian cancer and further tests from your GP will be required for a full diagnosis.
-Read more here.
+Often, your doctor will suggest a blood test to check your CA-125 protein levels in the first instance.
+In 90% of women with ovarian cancer CA-125 levels will be raised.